Burguiere-Lab/PV_Decision_Making/README.md

 Click Run in the GUI to initialize the communication between the Arduino Mega micro controller and Matlab and to start the task

-A Monitoring Window and a Dialog interface will appear.
-The Monitoring Window provides real time tracking information about each mouse.
-The time spent in the task, the number of food rewards collected both in the last 24h and in total, the last action in the BEATbox and the according timestamp, and the Log of the animal’s behaviour in the task.
-The Dialog Interface allows to see the animal information, to reset the screen in the task as well as stop the task for one animal.

 <div align="right">[ <a href="#readme-top">↑ Back to top ↑</a> ]</div>